Branching rules of minuscule representations via a new partial order: A new partial order on antichains

+Throughout this section, let $P$ be a poset, let $k\in \N$, and let $\cala_k(P)$ be the set of antichains of $P$ of cardinality $k$.
 Recall from the introduction that the containment order on ideals of $P$ induces an order $\le_J$ on the antichains of $P$.
-Note that $\leq_J$ can be described without reference to ideals as follows: for any $A,B\in \cala(P)$, we have Also recall the following definition of the order $\le_k$.
-We will study the relationship between $\le_k$ and $\le_J$ in this section.
+The order $\leq_J$ can be described without reference to ideals as follows: for any $A,B\in \cala(P)$, we have In this section, we will show that the partial order $\le_k$ defined in the introduction is indeed a partial order, study its basic properties, and discuss its relationship with $\le_J$.
+Recall that $\le_k$ is defined as follows.